kaustubh16-dev/Change-Data-Capture/README.md

 1. Take all those changes from the database, develop a pipeline which will consider  all the changes.

 Step by step process:
 1. Create an RDS instant.
-    * Choose the required database
-    * Create a parameter group.
+[RDS](https://github.com/kaustubh16-dev/Change-Data-Capture/blob/main/Steps/1Rds_instance.md)